arthurxmoore/docs/docs/faq.md

 ### Can I change the location of my cache directory?

 Yes, you can change the location of your cache directory under the Settings tab in Jumper.

+---

+### How does Jumper handle multi-channel audio?

+Currently Jumper only processes audio from the first channel that has valid dialogue.

+In a future update, Jumper will process all audio channels.